jolpica/jolpica-f1/docs/endpoints/seasons.md

 [← Documentation Home](/docs/README.md)
 # Seasons

-Returns list of seasons from earliest to latest.
+Returns a list of seasons from earliest to latest.

 **URL** : `/ergast/f1/seasons/`